-We will rely on third-party clinical research organizations (CROs) to conduct our Phase 1 clinical trial program for NX-2127, our planned Phase 1 clinical trial programs for NX-1607, NX-5948 and DeTIL-0255, and any other clinical trials for other drug candidates.
+We rely on third-party clinical research organizations (CROs) to conduct our Phase 1 clinical trial program for NX-2127, and we will rely on third-party CMOs to conduct our planned Phase 1 clinical trial programs for NX-1607, NX-5948 and DeTIL-0255, and any other clinical trials for other drug candidates.
 We currently do not plan to conduct any clinical trials independently.
 Agreements with these CROs might terminate for a variety of reasons, including for their failure to perform.
 Entry into alternative arrangements, if necessary, could significantly delay our product development activities.